Denmark's Child Guarantee National Action Plan - An overview

 As EU Member States submit their Child Guarantee National Action Plans, Eurochild will share highlights from each plan that members, children's rights advocates and influencers can use in their own work to ensure children's rights remain high on the political agendas across Europe.

-The Bulgarian government submitted Denmark's Child Guarantee National Action Plan (NAP) on 5 May.
+The Danish government submitted Denmark's Child Guarantee National Action Plan (NAP) on 5 May.

 The Danish Child Guarantee National Action Plan focuses on: